Lifestyle magazines that pay writers

 These are magazines that pay well for writing on the topics of aging, architecture innovation, geek culture and more.
 Check out the details below and get pitching!

 Note: Rates of pay are in US dollars unless otherwise indicated.
+Pay rates are accurate as of this writing.

 1. AARP (American Association for Retired People) Magazine

 AARP, as its name might suggests, focuses on retirees and issues surrounding aging.
-They want queries only except for personal essays, which should be submitted in full.
+They want queries only, except for personal essays, which should be submitted in full.
 Reports suggest AARP pays up to $2.00 per word.
 Be sure to read all of the writer’s guidelines before pitching.

 Curbed focuses on architecture, design, and urban planning issues as they relate to homes.
 They want long-form journalism, and reports indicate they pay $.17 to $.25 per word.
 As always, read the writer’s guidelines before pitching.